MohamedAchraf/ARAC/README.md

 -	A manual parsing corrector.   <br />
 -	A collocation extractor.   <br /> <br />

-ARAC platform is free software; it’s distributed in the hope that it will be useful.   <br /> Mohamed Achraf BEN MOHAMED   <br /> mohamedachraf@gmail.com
+ARAC platform is free software; it’s distributed in the hope that it will be useful.   <br />  <br /> Mohamed Achraf BEN MOHAMED   <br /> mohamedachraf@gmail.com